JetBrains/guide/site/django/tutorials/django-aws/github-actions/index.md

 ![build-success-ecr](./steps/step36.png)

-I hope you now have the basic knowledge how to setup a workflow and initiate an automated build & deployment process.
+I hope you now have the basic knowledge how to set up a workflow and initiate an automated build & deployment process.
 If you got stuck somewhere, then follow the video.
 This is what actually happens in the real software world, but over there you will be interacting with complex workflows.

 The main goal of this tutorial series was to provide you brief knowledge of what actually happens during the software development beginning from development, testing and finally until deploying the application in production.